 Fall Registration Open

 Course registration is now open for the fall semester.
-Consult our Fall 2025 Registration Information for instructions and more information, and talk to your advisor about adding this brand-new upper-level UWW Interdisciplinary Studies course to your degree plan:
+Consult our Fall 2026 Registration Information for instructions and more information, and talk to your advisor about adding this redesigned upper-level UWW Interdisciplinary Studies course to your degree plan, taught for the first time in 7 years:

 In addition, this fall we’re also offering these interesting upper-level UWW Interdisciplinary Studies courses: